D-Generation X: Later reformations (2006–2010, 2018)

 On the September 29, 2008 episode of Raw, Triple H and Shawn Michaels once again reunited as DX to take on Chris Jericho and Lance Cade.
 They won by disqualification, due to Cade and Jericho's two-on-one assault of Michaels.
-After being mocked by John Morrison and The Miz for two weeks, on the 800th episode celebration of Raw, DX defeated the duo.
+After being mocked by John Morrison and the Miz for two weeks, on the 800th episode celebration of Raw, DX defeated the duo.
 During the Christmas season, DX appeared in numerous vignettes to promote DX clothing and other WWE merchandise; one such commercial also featured Kelly Kelly.
 In the 2009 WWE draft on April 13, 2009, Triple H was drafted back to the Raw brand.

 In the midst of Triple H rejoining Raw, Michaels took a brief hiatus from WWE after losing to The Undertaker at WrestleMania 25.
 Meanwhile, Triple H was embroiled in a rivalry with Randy Orton and The Legacy (Cody Rhodes and Ted DiBiase).
 The feud continued throughout the summer with Triple H mainly combating with Orton over the WWE Championship.
 Eventually, Triple H would begin to target The Legacy because they were responsible for his losses against Orton during matches.
 After losing a handicap match to The Legacy, Triple H stated that he would "make a phone call" to Michaels in the hopes of reuniting DX.
 On the August 10, 2009 episode of Raw, video segments aired in which Triple H met with Michaels at an office cafeteria in Texas where he was working as a chef; throughout the segments, Triple H would try to convince Michaels to return to WWE and reform DX.
-After several incidents during the segments (including a grease fire and Shawn getting shouted at by a little girl), Michaels agreed to team with Triple H to face The Legacy at SummerSlam, superkicking the girl, and quitting from his chef job in the process.
+After several incidents during the segments (including a grease fire and Shawn getting shouted at by a little girl), Michaels agreed to team with Triple H to face The Legacy at SummerSlam, superkicking the girl, and quitting his chef job in the process.

 On the August 17 episode of Raw, Michaels and Triple H officially reunited as DX, but as they were in the middle of their in-ring promo, Legacy attacked them both.
 Their first match after reuniting was against Legacy at SummerSlam, which they won.
 At Breaking Point, however, they lost to Legacy in the first ever Submissions Count Anywhere match in WWE history.
 The following month at Hell in Cell, DX defeated Legacy in a Hell in a Cell match.
 DX would go on to challenge John Cena for the WWE Championship in a triple threat match at Survivor Series with both men failing to win the title, although they were able to retain their friendship and tag team partnership.
 On December 13 at TLC: Tables, Ladders and Chairs, DX defeated Jeri-Show (Chris Jericho and Big Show) to win the Unified WWE Tag Team Championship in a Tables, Ladders, and Chairs match; the first tag team championship reign for Michaels and Triple H as a tag team.